dortania/OpenCore-Install-Guide/extras/troubleshooting.md

-# Stuck on or near `[PCI Configuration Begins]`
+# Stuck on or near `[PCI Configuration Begin]`

 This is commonly caused by IRQ conflicts with PCI devices/lanes.
-Depending on how your system was configured, it's recommeneded to have the following BIOS settings:
+Depending on how your system was configured, it's recommended to have the following BIOS settings:
 * CSM disabled
 * Windows8.1/10 Mode
 * Forcing PCIe 3.0 link speed